runtimeverification/evm-semantics/README.md

 There are three backends of K available, the OCAML backend for concrete execution, the Java backend for symbolic reasoning and proofs, and the experimental Haskell backend for developers.
 This repository generates the build-products for both backends in `.build/java/` and `.build/ocaml/`.

-There is also a Haskell version of K currently under development which is meant to eventually replace the Java backend for symbolic reasoning and proofs.
-To read more about building and using it, please check the [K Haskell Backend](#OPTIONAL:-K-Haskell-Backend)

 ### System Dependencies

 The following are needed for building/running KEVM: